 Your search for creative writing games for kids ends here.
 This is a delightful and engaging storytelling game you can indulge in during playtime.

 - The first player writes two lines on a paper and folds the first line so that only the second line is visible to the next player.

 - The second player has to guess the first line, read the second line, add another line to the story and fold the paper such that the first two lines are covered and only the last line is visible.

 - All the players continue adding their lines to the story.

 - The end result will be a very funny tale with no meaning at all.

-This writing game is just so much fun that you will get addicted and play multiple rounds of it.
-You will need a pen, paper and a minimum of 6 players to play consequences.
+This incredibly enjoyable writing game will keep your child writing on new pages for multiple rounds.
+You will need a pen, paper, and a minimum of 6 players to play the game.

 - The first player has to write the name of a male, on the paper.
 After writing, conceal the name by folding the paper.